Places of Interest

 Cowell Area School offers an accreditation course in aquaculture and has its own research and development oyster lease.
 Whiting, Snapper, Trout, Marron and Yabbies are grown out in tanks and make an interesting attraction.

 Franklin Harbour Historical Museum - situated in the old Post Office residence, Main Street, Cowell - circa 1888.
 A comprehensive display of photos, documents, books, household and agricultural items, local geological specimens, local shells, aboriginal artefacts can be seen, telling the history and development of the Franklin Harbour Area.
 Three rooms - a kitchen, living room and bedroom, have been arranged in the period of the late 1800s.
-The Trust is opened via arrangements made at the Council Office (building next door).
+The Museum is opened daily 10.00am - 2.00pm

 Ruston Proctor Steam Tractor Museum situated on the Lincoln Highway displays old farm machinery.